javimanotas/fractals/README.md

 $$ f_{n+1} = p(f_n) + c $$

 - `c` is a constant value applied uniformly across all points.
-> [!NOTE]
-> Unfortunately, only the Windows platform supports double precision on decimal values in compute shaders.
-This limitation prevents other platforms from zooming as deeply into the fractals.
 ---

 ### Navigation and Interaction